 Feb 14 and Feb 21 — NO CLASSES on Feb 12 and Feb 19

 As discussed last week, the justice system consists of different decision points, such as arrests; charging decisions; indictments; convictions; and so on.
 Despite the wealth of conflicting information out there, one fact is clear and uncontested.
 That is, the criminal justice system exhibits marked racial disparities at every decision point.
-There are racial disparities when it comes to incarceration (here and here), convictions (here), trials (here), encounters between police and the public (here).
+There are racial disparities when it comes to incarceration (according to reports by Bureau of Justice Statistics in 2013, 2014 and 2015, and here), convictions (here), trials (here), encounters between police and the public (here).

 Assignment #3 — DUE Feb 26